-Download our Composting with Worms Brochure (PDF 528 KB) for easy to follow instructions for composting with worms.
+Download our Composting with Worms Brochure for easy to follow instructions for composting with worms.

 The City helps to support the Spokane County Master Composter/Recycler Program.
-Annual training for the program starts each March, with applications available in January.
-For more information, call 509.625.6580.
+The next class is scheduled for the end of March, 2023.
+For more information, call 509.625.6521.